-Photography by Marie Viljoen, unless otherwise noted.
+Photography by Marie Viljoen.

-Traditional Caprese salad (popularized in 1950s) is worth a quick recap: You need tomatoes, you need mozzarella, you need basil, and you need extra virgin olive oil.
+You need tomatoes, you need mozzarella (or burrata), you need basil, and you need extra virgin olive oil.
 What makes a successful insalata Caprese?
 Quality ingredients.
-Whether you grow your own tomatoes or buy them from a local grower, they must be good.
+But even hothouse-grown tomatoes can be improved by generous seasoning—this is no time to hold back on the salt.
 For the mozzarella, you can choose freshly-made (I buy mine from my Italian butcher in Windsor Terrace, Brooklyn, who makes it daily); this is a firmer mozzarella that needs a very juicy tomato.
-Or you can go commercial and domestic—the Belgioiso brand is a pleasing version (I prefer their mozzarella and burrata sold in brine).
-Or look to Italian-made mozzarella and burrata for extra tenderness and cream; the softer, brine-coddled cheeses can accommodate and envelop more acid, in slightly underripe or late-season tomatoes.
-For the olive oil, choose a single-source brand (some olives oils are a blend from many countries), and let your tongue lead the way.
-Heretics like me may substitute another oil altogether, like walnut or toasted sesame.
+Or you can go commercial and domestic—choose mozzarella or burrata in brine; they will be more moist and plump.
+Or look to Italian-made mozzarella and burrata for extra tenderness and cream; the softer, brine-coddled cheeses can accommodate and envelop more acid, especeially in slightly underripe tomatoes.

 Vegan Caprese